MERNStars/Docs/readme.md

 The application’s architecture is using MERN stack.
 The diagram demonstrates the interaction between the services, frameworks and applications.
 The high level overview is further discussed below.

+Front-End Development
+- The User Interface (UI) is developed using a combination of HTML, CSS and JavaScript.
+- React JS, a JavaScript library is used to build the UI portion of the website.
+This includes the implementation of the UI and the interactive components of the application.
+React also contains the logic for the interaction with back-end (Express web server).
+That is the  operations for sending or modifying members and events data in the database.
+- The application will be hosted on Netlify, a website hosting service.

+Back-End Development
+- Express JS is used to build the Web server framework.
+It contains the logic for the interaction between the application and the Database.
+Specifically, it contains the logic to the querying, reading, modifying and deleting of members and events data.
+- Mongoose is an Object Data Modeling (ODM) library for Express, that contains the logic, modeling environment and connection to MongoDB.
+The mongoose model provides the interface for the CRUD operations.
+Mongoose also allows the creation of Schema, which dictates how the database is constructed.
+- The backend is built on Node JS.
+Node allows us to execute JavaScript code outside of the browser.
+- The back-end will be hosted on heroku, a web server hosting service.

+Databases
+- Data will be hosted using MongoDB, which is a non-relational database.
+The database is hosted on MongoDB Atlas.
+All the data about members and event/program details are included inside the MongoDB.
+- AWS S3 is used to store images relating to the events.
+The image URL is used and stored inside the MongoDB.
+It’s then able to be retrieved by the application by querying the specific data from the database.

 ![Application ArchitectureDiagram](./assets/App-Architecture-Diagram.jpg)

 ## User Stories